 American Red Cross Lifeguard Class

-This class is a 28-hour, 35-minute course and participants must attend all days scheduled.
+This class is a 29-hour course and participants must attend all days scheduled.
 The fee includes all materials for the class.
 Students who successfully complete this course will receive a certificate for Lifeguarding/First Aid/CPR/AED which is valid for 2 years.
 Must be at least 15 years old on or before the final day of course.

 Fee: $240 | JCC Member $200